SIEM stands for security information and event management and provides organizations with next-generation detection, analytics and response.

 DNS filtering is like a caller ID system that can enable call blocking.
 SIEM identifies a threat through network security monitoring, generates an alert and defines a threat level based on predetermined by you rules.

-From cloud services to protected, redundant data backup, DanTech Services Inc to deliver the Best of Class solution.
+From cloud services to data backup, DanTech Services Inc to deliver the Best of Class solution.

 Cyber monitoring provides real-time visibility of suspicious behavior or unauthorized system changes on your network.